olaglam2/olaglam2.github.io/personal.md

 <ul>

-   {% for post in site.category.personal %}
+   {% for post in site.categories.personal %}
     <li>
   <a href=''>{{post.title}}</a>
     </li>